plch/osTicket/README.md

 Initial Production Deploy Steps:

-~~1.
-Install the base OsTicket v1.11 ~~
+1. ~~Install the base OsTicket v1.11~~

-2. Install the LDAP and HTTP passthrough plug-ins as instructed.
+2. ~~Install the LDAP and HTTP passthrough plug-ins as instructed.~~

 3. Import CS Data:

-The easiest way to import the CS data is to copy the database over and use OSTicket's builtin upgrader, so this should be done before we proceed with other changes.
+  * The easiest way to import the CS data is to copy the database over and use OSTicket's builtin upgrader, so this should be done before we proceed with other changes.
 If we need to import data after making data changes to prod, the easiest way to do the import will be to copy the database to a third temporary site, do the upgrade to v1.11 there, then export the data from that temp database to import to the prod site

     1. Export the existing database to SQL:
         a.
 Select drop and create for both database and tables